List of first-class cricket quadruple centuries

-Don Bradman's score of 452 not out was made in the shortest time of all quadruple centuries; his innings lasting 415 minutes (6 hours and 55 minutes).
+Don Bradman's score of 452 not out was made in the shortest time of all quadruple centuries; his innings lasted 415 minutes (6 hours and 55 minutes).
 Lara's Test quadruple was the longest, taking 778 minutes (12 hours and 58 minutes).
-Bradman's quadruple century was also the only one to be scored in a team's second batting innings.
-Three of the quadruple centuries were made in each of Australia and England, two in Pakistan, one in India and one in Antigua and Barbuda.
+Bradman's quadruple century was the only one to be scored in a team's second batting innings.
+Four quadruple centuries have been made in England, three in Australia, two in Pakistan, one in India and one in Antigua and Barbuda.

 History

 Prior to 1895, the highest score in first-class cricket was W. G. Grace's 344.
 This total was surpassed by Archie MacLaren, playing for Lancashire during a County Championship match against Somerset.
 MacLaren opened the batting for his side at the County Ground, Taunton, and struck 1 six and 64 fours during his innings, which lasted well into the second day of the three-day match.
-MacLaren's score remained the only quadruple century for over 25 years, until Bill Ponsford accumulated 429 runs in his third first-class match.
+MacLaren's score of 424 remained the only quadruple century for over 25 years, until Bill Ponsford accumulated 429 runs in his third first-class match.
 Ponsford improved on his own record four years later, reaching 437 runs; both of his quadruple centuries were scored at the Melbourne Cricket Ground.
 The next quadruple century was again scored in Australia, on this occasion by Don Bradman.
 Playing at the Sydney Cricket Ground, Bradman passed Ponsford's total, finishing on 452 not out.
 His innings, which lasted 415 minutes, is the quickest of any quadruple century.

 The next three quadruple centuries were scored in the Indian subcontinent, where according to MacLaren's biographer Michael Down "standards of play are sometimes hard to assess".
 B. B. Nimbalkar was the first batsman to score a quadruple century without setting a new record for the highest score, hitting 443 not out for Maharashtra at Poona Club Ground.
 Maharashtra's opposition, Kathiawar, conceded the match on the third day without batting for a second time.
 Nimbalkar so far is the only player to have scored a first-class quadruple century but completed his career without ever playing an international match.
-In 1959, Hanif Mohammad eclipsed Bradman's record, scoring 499 runs before he was run out.
+In 1959, Hanif Mohammad, who later became Pakistan's Test captain, eclipsed Bradman's record, scoring 499 runs before he was run out.
 Playing at the Karachi Parsi Institute Ground, he was trying to reach 500 runs before the end of the third day when he was run out in the final over.
-Fifteen years later, Aftab Baloch became the sixth player to score a quadruple century.
+Fifteen years later, Aftab Baloch, also from Pakistan, became the sixth player to score a quadruple century.
 Captaining Sind at the National Stadium, Karachi, Baloch scored 428.